aleeseeya/web_project_4/README.md

 **Description**

 This project showcases a profile with interactive posts highlighting different locations around the U.S. The profile info section including the individual's name and title can be edited.
-The heart icons on the photo cards can be toggled active.
+Photo cards can be added, liked, and deleted.

 **Technologies & Techniques**